kownacki/hotelgarden/README.md

 Before deploying:
 1. Install deps in `functions/`.
+2. Run `npm run build` in `functions/`
-2. Run `npm run firebase-login` if you're not logged in to firebase.
+3. Run `npm run firebase-login` if you're not logged in to firebase.

+From root project directory:
 ```
-$ npm run deploy-hosting
+$ npm run deploy-functions
 ```